crdueck/exactEarth/functional_lunch_and_learn.md

     fmap :: (a -> b) -> (f a -> f b)
 ~~~

-A `Functor` is formally defined in Category Theory.
-Don't worry, you dont need
+A `Functor` is formally defined in category theory.
+Don't worry though, you'll
-to understand any of this to use `Functor`!
+never need to understand category theory to use `Functor`!

 Let $C$ and $D$ be categories.
 A `Functor` from $C$ to $D$ is a mapping that